East Sussex mental health directory

 Allsorts Youth Project

-Listens to, connects and supports children and young people who are LGBT+ or exploring their sexual orientation and/or gender identity, and their families.
-Allsorts now has activities running in Eastbourne and Hastings and online groups in East Sussex.
+Support for children and young people under 26 who are lesbian, gay, bisexual, trans or exploring their sexual orientation and/or gender identity (LGBTQ+), and their families.

 - Phone: 01273 721100